The Jeng are linguistically and historically related to the Oy and Brau people, but they possess certain customs that define their separate ethnicity.

 Today only a few old women still wear traditional Jeng dress for festivals only; although in recent years there has been a strong desire to preserve Jeng culture, now that much of it has already been lost.

-Some aspects of Jeng culture has survived well.
+Some aspects of Jeng culture have survived well.
 Jeng men and women are easily distinguishable for wearing large cylinders in their earlobes.
 The Jeng own large jars and ancient brass gongs, which were used as currency in the past, probably while they were still in Vietnam.
+Their culture and worldview have been greatly influenced by the Lao since then, although they have firmly resisted Buddhism.

 The Jeng are traditionally animists, although many of their animistic ceremonies have now been abandoned.
 Their continuing fear of spirits can clearly be seen in their custom of building a miniature model village just for the spirits.
 Within these villages, which may measure up to 100 meters in length, each particular spirit has its own house.
 The spirit village is usually built a few hundred meters away from the nearest house in the community.
 It is the place where people come to make offerings and sacrifices.